frappe/frappe_docs/frappe_docs/www/docs/user/en/tutorial/index.md

 Postgres) as the database.
 Jinja is used as the templating language for Web Views.
 So it would be great if you are familiar with all these technologies.

-Frappe Framework uses the `git` for version control and automatic updates.
+Frappe Framework uses `git` for version control and automatic updates.
 It is also expected that you are familiar with basic git commands.

 ## What are we building?